Workforce Planning 101

 What are the Steps in Workforce Planning?

 Below is a brief overview of what steps make up the workforce planning process.
-From initial inputs such as understanding/setting business priorities, assessing current workforce skills, and forecasting future needs to executing on workforce planning objectives the guide below serves as a practical starting point to explain the process of workforce planning.
+From initial inputs such as understanding/setting business priorities, assessing current workforce skills, and forecasting future needs to executing on objectives.
+The guide below serves as a practical starting point to explain the process of workforce planning.

 Different Workforce Planning Approaches